Aliases for ABCB7 Gene

-ABCB7 (ATP-Binding Cassette, Sub-Family B (MDR/TAP), Member 7) is a Protein Coding gene.
-Diseases associated with ABCB7 include anemia, sideroblastic, with ataxia and x-linked sideroblastic anemia with ataxia.
-Among its related pathways are Metabolism and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and CDK-mediated phosphorylation and removal of Cdc6.
-GO annotations related to this gene include ATPase activity, coupled to transmembrane movement of substances and heme transporter activity.
+ABCB7 (ATP Binding Cassette Subfamily B Member 7) is a Protein Coding gene.
+Diseases associated with ABCB7 include Anemia, Sideroblastic, With Ataxia and X-Linked Sideroblastic Anemia With Ataxia.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and CDK-mediated phosphorylation and removal of Cdc6.
+GO annotations related to this gene include ATPase activity and heme transporter activity.
 An important paralog of this gene is ABCB6.

 UniProtKB/Swiss-Prot for ABCB7 Gene